UW-Hydro/VIC/README.txt

         when compiling with the optimization flag.
 This temporary reversion should be okay as long as the time steps are sub-daily.
 GCT

+Skip reading/writing of snow band for areafract < 0

+        Files affected:
+        read_initial_model_state.c
+        write_model_state.c

+        This will reduce the size of the statefile.
+GCT

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r1 to VIC 4.1.0 beta r2 *****
 --------------------------------------------------------------------------------